Nash Williams Conjecture and the Dominating Cycle Conjecture: Basic definitions and main result

 \textit{\textbf{NWC*}}: Let $H$ be a $4$-regular $4$-connected graph $G$ with a transition system $T$, then $H$ is $T$-hamiltonian.

 We state the main result.

 \begin{theorem} The DCC is equivalent to the NWC*. \end{theorem}

-\begin{remark} If we consider the NWC* as false, then by the previous observation a counterexample to the NWC* is also a counterexample to the NWC.
+\begin{remark} Consider the NWC* as false.
+Then by the previous observation a counterexample to the NWC* is also a counterexample to the NWC.
 Hence in order to disprove the NWC* one needs a counterexample to the NWC with additional properties.
-This shows that the NWC* and thus the DCC is harder to disprove than originally the NWC. \end{remark}
+Therefore and by Theorem \ref{t1}, the DCC is harder to disprove than originally the NWC. \end{remark}

 Theorem \ref{t1} implies another result.
 For stating it we use the following definition.